AustinTapp/SSL4N/README.md

 4) Segmentation prediction on an unlabled dataset of 300 neonates.
 Deployed using Rhino Health's (https://www.rhinohealth.com/) federated learning platform.

 Built primarily with MONAI (https://github.com/Project-MONAI/MONAI) modules and pytorch lightning (https://www.pytorchlightning.ai) backend.

+To install requirements using the .toml file, open a prompt (Anaconda) and navigat [cd] to the directory containing this repo.
+Run: conda install -c conda-forge poetry
+Once poetry is installed, run: 'python -m poetry install .'